NinjaDevelper/ansible-dsnode/README.md

 $ ansible-playbook -i hosts site.yml
 ```

-If your ssh host name needs sudo for configuration, add the `--ask-sudo-pass` option, or specify it in the hosts template.
+If your ssh host name is different from your current host name, or it needs sudo for configuration, add the `-u USER` option and/or the `--ask-sudo-pass` option, or specify it in the hosts template.
 Please see the ansible documentation for further details.